Foil Turtle and Fish Collage

 There are a couple of ways to make the water background for the sea turtle and fish.
 One method is to use liquid or tray watercolors and table salt to make a traditional speckled background as shown above or you could use Mod-Podge and glitter liquid watercolor paints.

-If you don’t have the supplies to make the glittery concoction (glitter paint, Mod Podge and liquid watercolor) try making the background using 6″ x 9″ pieces of watercolor paper.
-Wet the paper with a sponge or large brush, then mix blues and green watercolors and paint on the wet watercolor paper (wet-on-wet technique).
+To make a watercolor and salt background, use 6″ x 9″ pieces of 90 lb watercolor paper and regular watercolor paints.
+Wet the paper with a sponge or large brush, then mix blue and green watercolors onto the wet watercolor paper (wet-on-wet technique).
 Salting the surface will give the “ocean” a sparkly quality.

-After demonstrating the drawing technique, hand out pieces of tin foil (regular is fine, but heavy duty works really well), colored Sharpies, and texture boards (instructions below).
+Hand out pieces of tin foil, colored permanent markers and texture boards.
+Make sure to use permanent markers as regular Crayola markers will smudge.
+I like Sharpie brand markers.
 Put tin foil directly onto texture boards and draw fish or turtle.
 Color with Sharpies and watch the texture of the netting show through.
 The kids LOVE this step.
 I do, too.
 It’s really cool!

 After drawing a large turtle or a few fish, carefully cut out fish and glue (white school glue) onto glittery or watercolor paper.
 This part isn’t easy as sometimes the tin foil will tear.
 If you can persuade your students to draw large turtles and fish, the process will be much easier and far more satisfying.